maelfabien/maelfabien.github.io/_pages/bgd.md

 [Introduction to Hadoop](https://maelfabien.github.io/bigdata/hadoop) : In this article, we'll cover the basics of Hadoop, a quick history, and an overview of the main features of Hadoop.

+[MapReduce](https://maelfabien.github.io/bigdata/MapReduce) : MapReduce is a programming paradigm that allows to process a large amount of data by initially splitting the data into blocks, sending the blocks to different clusters to perform operations, and aggregating the results.

 <br>